helenarichie/helenarichie.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Ph.D.
+subtitle: Physics Ph.D.
 Candidate at the University of Pittsburgh

 profile:
   align: right